Shoes01/gameattempt2/README.md

   - [ ] Consider changing fonts
   - [ ] Implement a more cohesive UI
 - [ ] QoL Maintenance II
+  - [ ] Visually indicate to the user that a tile has been targeted multiple times (display a numeral on it)
 - [ ] Enemy NPC: Firing logic
   - [ ] Ensure the player is able to die correctly
 - [ ] Momentum based weapons